What is social listening?

 Manual social listening

-The advantage of this process is that the API connection and use of R or Python is generally free.
-A disadvantage is that it takes a lot of time to set this up properly, especially for large projects.
-In addition, it requires some maintenance because API connections sometimes change, requiring the script to be modified to still be able to collect data.
+The advantage of this process is that the API connection for the collection and the use of R or Python for the follow-up steps are generally free.
+In addition, you have control over which analyses you want to do.
+One drawback is that, especially for large projects, it takes a lot of time to set this up properly.
+It also requires some maintenance because API connections sometimes change, so the script has to be adjusted to still be able to collect data.
+The data collection also has to comply with European regulations, which you have to take into account while collecting.

 Social listening using a tool